souvikhaldar/memcheck/README.md

 # Usage
 Now you can run the `memcheck -config=<path-to-config-file` binary generated inside the directory.
 Ideally one is supposed to run this binary using a cron job at a suitable interval.
-For eg, if you want to run this tool once daily add the following cronjob (`crontab -e`):
+For eg, if you want to run this tool once every hour add the following cronjob (`crontab -e`):
 ```
-@daily /path/to/memcheck/binary
+@hourly /path/to/memcheck/binary
 ```